kocuj/di/README.md

 ## Can I hire you to other programming projects?

 Yes!
-Visit my homepage [kocuj.pl](http://kocuj.pl/) (currently only in Polish language) or simply leave me a note by using the [contact form](http://libs.kocuj.pl/en/contact).
+Visit my homepage [kocuj.pl](http://kocuj.pl/) (currently only in Polish language) or simply leave me a note by using the [contact form](http://kocuj.pl/kontakt) (currently only in Polish language).